waggjeff/DE-Zoomcamp-FinalProject/README.md

 - Once DBT project is inintialized, click on 'Develop'

-- create a branch of main repository and make a model in the models directory by creating a new file
+- create a branch of main repository and make a model in the models directory by creating a new file.
+In this case, the model updates the '' table in BigQuery